Subscribe for updates

 Align with your hiring team

-Sync with your hiring team before you begin interviewing to understand the evaluation criteria, your role in the interview process, and questions you should ask.
+Sync with your hiring team before you begin interviewing to understand the evaluation criteria, your role in the interview process, and interview questions you should ask.

 For example, you may be assessing a candidate’s technical skills or looking for shared values and culture fit.
 Understanding your role in the interview process helps ensure a comprehensive candidate assessment, while avoiding redundancy.